Updated April 24, 2026

 How to Become a Pharmacy Technician

-You can start working as a pharmacy technician in 11 months with $8k-$15k in training — that's faster and cheaper than most health care careers at the same pay level.
+You can start working as a pharmacy technician in 11 months with $8k-$15k in training — faster and cheaper than most health care careers that require an associate degree.

 High School Diploma or GED